Instant Pot Olive Garden Zuppa Toscana Copycat

 This post may contain affiliate links.
 Please see our privacy policy for details.

-So much tastier and cheaper than the restaurant and it’s on your dinner table in just 30 min!
+So much tastier, cheaper + healthier than the restaurant-version!
+On your dinner table in just 30 min, a quick weeknight family favorite soup!

 Featured Comment